top of page

 MONTHLY MEETINGS

-African American Historical Society of South Central PA monthly meetings are held the 3rd Sunday of every month, from 3:00 pm -4:00 pm at the Thaddeus Stevens College of Technology Orange Street Campus
+African American Historical Society of South Central Pennsylvania's monthly meetings are held the 3rd Sunday of every month at 3:00 pm at the Thaddeus Stevens College of Technology Grisom Education Center, 1100 East Orange Street

 Lancaster, PA 17602